June 26, 2018 – UPDATE

 Another study, Lisbôa et al, 2015 looked at a similar decreasing-power interval protocol.
 They used a standard method of starting the interval at the maximum workload to elicit VO2max; what they called Ihigh, and what I call MAP, and finishing the decreasing-power interval at 110% FTP.

-They found the sustainable duration >90% VO2max (T90VO2max) was over 50% higher, and total O2 consumption was over 70% greater in these decreasing-power intervals compared to constant power intervals at MAP @ Tmax.
+They found the sustainable duration above >90% VO2max was over 50% greater, and total O2 consumption was over 70% greater in these decreasing-power intervals compared to constant power intervals at MAP @ Tmax.

 Combining Intermittent Short Intervals and Decreasing-Power

-My immediate interest after seeing these studies was to combine the two workout protocol to rapidly raise VO2 toward >90% VO2max (which can’t be measured at home) and HR toward
+My immediate interest after seeing these studies was to combine the two workout protocol to rapidly raise VO2 toward >90% VO2max (which can’t be measured at home… or can it?) and HR toward

 >88% >90% HRmax (which can be measured at home), and to sustain that duration for as long as possible.